webim/webim-client-sdk-ios/Documentation/Index.md

 Method is not mandatory to create [WebimSession](#webim-session) object.
 Can't be used simultanously with [set(providedAuthorizationTokenStateListener:,providedAuthorizationToken:) method](#set-provided-authorization-token-state-listener-provided-authorization-token).

-<h3 id ="set-visitor-fields-json-data-json-data">Instance method set(visitorFieldsJSONData jsonData:)</h3>
+<h3 id ="set-visitor-fields-json-data-json-data">Instance method set(visitorFieldsJSONData:)</h3>

 Absolutely similar to [method set(visitorFieldsJSONString jsonString:)](#set-visitor-fields-json-string-json-string).
 `jsonData` parameter – _JSON_-formatted `Data`-typed [visitor fields](https://webim.ru/help/identification/).

-<h3 id ="set-provided-authorization-token-state-listener-provided-authorization-token">Instance method set(providedAuthorizationTokenStateListener:,providedAuthorizationToken:)</h3>
+<h3 id ="set-provided-authorization-token-state-listener-provided-authorization-token">Instance method set(providedAuthorizationTokenStateListener:providedAuthorizationToken:)</h3>

 When client provides custom visitor authorization mechanism, it can be realised by providing custom authorization token which is used instead of visitor fields.
 Method sets [ProvidedAuthorizationTokenStateListener](#provided-authorization-token-state-listener) object and provided authorization token.
 Setting custom token is optional, if is not set, library generates its own.